mitchtabian/HOWTO-django-channels-daphne/README.md

 `python manage.py collectstatic`

-**At this point you can check in the Digital Ocean spaces console and you should see the static files have been places there.**
+**At this point you can check in the Digital Ocean spaces console and you should see the static files have been placed there.**
 <div class="row  justify-content-center">
   <img class="img-fluid text-center" src = "https://github.com/mitchtabian/HOWTO-django-channels-daphne/blob/master/images/after_collect_static.PNG">
 </div>